t1804preet-2007/Induction-/README.md

 This P2P lecture was taken by Maninder Mam.
 In this lecture,Mam taught us about compounent of computer system ,function and type of operating system.

 ### Time
 This Engg.
+Drawing lecture was taken by new teacher.He taught us chapter 6 scales. and he also told us how to calculate our problems and how to drawn on sheet

+### Time
+This lecture was taken by Randhir Sir.
+In this lecture, Sir taught us about 2,3 and 4 layer of laser.

+### Time
-Drawing lecture was taken by jaswant sir
+This Math lecture was taken by Sukhminder Sir.
+In this lecture, sir taught us about double differential equation.

+### Time
+This economics lecture was taken by Sanjam Mam.In this lecture,Mam taught us about how economics work in our daily life